Xiangyu-Hu/SPHinXsys/README.md

 Through the unified computational framework in SPHinXsys, the algorithms for particle methods are full compatible to those in the classical finite volume method (FVM).
-The following example gives an example that the flow around cylinder problem is solved by FVM in SPHinXsys.
+The following gives an example of the flow around cylinder problem solved by FVM in SPHinXsys.

 <a href="https://github.com/Xiangyu-Hu/SPHinXsys/blob/master/tests/user_examples/test_2d_FVM_flow_around_cylinder/2d_FVM_flow_around_cylinder.cpp">
 <img src="https://github.com/Xiangyu-Hu/SPHinXsys-public-files/blob/master/videos/fvm-sphinxsys-flow-around-cylinder.gif" height="168px"></a>